Sabrinas Organizing

 Organize the binder in the order of your subjects.

-I like to use double-pocket dividers (Affiliate Link).
-If you can't find double-pocket dividers (Affiliate Link), you can pick ones without pockets and add pockets after the tabs (Affiliate Link).
+I like to use double-pocket dividers (affiliate).
+If you can't find double-pocket dividers (affiliate), you can pick ones without pockets and add pockets after the tabs (affiliate).
 Having pockets will help keep loose papers contained.
-You can pick between 5 to 12 tabs (Affiliate Link) depending on how many subjects the middle school student has.
-Here are some examples from Amazon (Affiliate Link). (aff.)
+You can pick between 5 to 12 tabs (affiliate) depending on how many subjects the middle school student has.
+Here are some examples from Amazon (affiliate). (aff.)
 Tip: Use one pocket for each subject in the pocket dividers solely for homework to bring back to school.

 Image of Avery Big Tab Insertable Plastic 2 Pocket Dividers for 3 Ring Binders